manuel-rhdt/PathWeightSampling.jl/README.md

 ```

 ![Plot of the mutual information as a function of trajectory duration for the simple gene expression system.](docs/src/assets/example_plot.svg)

+Here we plot `mean(result.MutualInformation)`, i.e. we compute the average of our Monte Carlo samples, which is the PWS estimate for the mutual information.

 More examples and a guide can be found in the [documentation](https://manuel-rhdt.github.io/PathWeightSampling.jl/)